BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 - [labels](/guide/how-it-works/silent-payments/#labels)
 - contacts

-Allowing the user to manually note some backup information in case the user misplaces the backup file or recovery application does not support backup files.
-Like regular wallets, silent payment wallets can also be backed up & restored with the recovery phrase.
-However, it may result in longer recovery times as well as loss of valuable metadata.
+Applications should allow users to manually note backup information in case they misplace the backup file or the recovery application does not support backup files at all.
+Like regular wallets, silent payment wallets can also be backed up with restored using a recovery phrase.
+However, this method may result in longer recovery times as well as loss of valuable metadata.

 </div>